milestone-hafnia/trainer-classification/README.md

 ## Monitor Experiments
 To follow the status of experiments go to [training experiments](https://hafnia.milestonesys.com/training-aas/experiments) on the platform.
 Here you can view status, logs and the option to download the trained model for all your experiments.

+## Managing your Python Environment
+This project is using `uv` to manage python dependencies in the `pyproject.toml`/`uv.lock` file to ensure that the dependencies are consistent for both the local and the Training-aaS environment.

+To ensure that dependencies are consistent for the two environments, you should use `uv` based commands to manage dependencies.

+    # Install a new dependency
+    uv add <package_name>

+    # Remove a dependency
+    uv remove <package_name>

 **Next steps:**
 - Run multiple trainings using different hyperparameters or other image classification datasets available in